radixmo/freeshop/readme.txt

 ## Starter Theme + HTML Framework = WordPress Theme Framework

-The _s theme is a good starting point to develop a WordPress theme.
-But it is "just" a raw starter theme.
+Underscores (the _s theme) is a good starting point to develop a WordPress theme.
+But, it is "just" a raw starter theme.
 That means it outputs all the WordPress stuff correctly but without any layout or design.

 Bootstrap provides a well documented layout framework which helps to make it easy to develop a solid, clean and responsive foundation.

+FreeShop combines the best both packages.

 ## Confused by All the CSS and Sass Files?